imagej/imagej.github.io/_pages/plugins/labkit/pixel-classification-algorithm.md

    examples to a certain class.
 3. A selection of filters and their parameters to be used for feature extraction.

+Note on input: all channels of the input image will be used for the training.
+For training on individual channels load them separately.

 Show example:

 ## Outputs